Updated: Apr 28

-A virtual intergenerational pilot project developed by RSVP of Spokane County in partnership with McMaster University
+A virtual intergenerational project developed by RSVP of Spokane County in partnership with McMaster University

 This project is a collaboration with researchers at McMaster University who are studying creative and supportive ways to improve the cognitive and social wellbeing of older adults.

 The platform they've developed, WritLarge, is an online resource for older adults to anonymously share personal life stories.
 Users can explore stories using themes, keywords, and other criteria, or use the 'Story Roulette' function to read randomly selected entries.